Bringing out spring colour in your garden is incredibly satisfying, giving you much-needed glimpses of colour after the winter.

 Using a variety of different spring bulbs and plants it’s easy to create focal points.
 Welcome visitors with cheerful displays and add a touch of bright colour to your beds, borders, and patios (not forgetting next to walls and sheds).

+If you don’t have much space bulbs are ideal for tubs and planters.
 You can underplant autumn/winter bedding plants with spring-flowering bulbs to get several months of colour out of one pot!
-Daffodils and Tulips in particular look great mixed with pansies & violas, ivy, thyme, and other foliage bedding.
+Daffodils and Tulips in particular look great mixed with Pansies & Violas, ivy, thyme, and other foliage bedding.

 Adding evergreen shrubs like Buxus or Skimmia adds structure, and once spring is over you can leave them in the pot and simply replace pansies & violas, etc. with summer bedding.